Is Change Hard?

 You have more toughness, more resilience, more tenacity, more adaptability and more resolve than you ever give yourself credit for.

-The reason I get irritated with Life Coaches making silly blanket statements such as, “change is hard” is because firstly there are billions of examples where people have changed with ease, but more importantly, it creates a belief that things will be hard.
+The reason I get irritated with Life Coaches making silly blanket statements such as, “change is hard” (which I recently read on another coaches blog) is because, firstly there are billions of examples where people have changed with ease, but more importantly, it creates a belief that things will be hard.

 The Power Of Your Belief System